Sefi196/RNA_Deg/README.md

-# Significant and pervasive effects of RNA degradation on Nanopore direct RNA sequencing
+# Pervasive effects of RNA degradation on Nanopore direct RNA sequencing

 This repository contains scripts to produce results and figures presented in the paper: